-- Sports Facilities access to the new sports facilities will be required for all and a proportion of memberships should be affordable. - Faith Centre A faith centre is encouraged and ancillary facilities will be sought to be publicly accessible. - Lions Centre the retention of the Lions Centre will be required together with the continued community access and outreach programmes. - Memorial Garden the retention of the Memorial Garden is encouraged and any relocation should be carefully consulted upon prior to submission for approval to the Council. - Events Management simultaneous events at one or more of the new venues in the Development Area with a football event at Millwall Stadium should be carefully co-ordinated amongst the operators in consultation with the Metropolitan Police and the Council's Environmental Protection Officers to ensure the successful operation of such occurrences.
+- Sports Facilities access to the new sports facilities will be required for all and a proportion of memberships should be affordable. - Lions Centre the retention of the Lions Centre will be required together with the continued community access and outreach programmes. - Memorial Garden the retention of the Memorial Garden is encouraged and any relocation should be carefully consulted upon prior to submission for approval to the Council. - Events Management simultaneous events at one or more of the new venues in the Development Area with a football event at Millwall Stadium should be carefully co-ordinated amongst the operators in consultation with the Metropolitan Police and the Council's Environmental Protection Officers to ensure the successful operation of such occurrences.
 An Event Day Management Plan will be sought for approval prior to the occupation of any new venue.